 AI is the capability of machines to imitate intelligent human behavior, and perform tasks that normally require humans.

 ML is a subset of AI that gives computers the ability to learn without being explicitly programmed.
-Computers use algorithms and statistical models to perform specific tasks without explicit instructions, relying on patterns and inference instead.2
+Computers use algorithms and statistical models to perform specific tasks, relying on patterns and inferences.1

-Deep learning is a subset of machine learning that uses multiple layers to progressively extract higher level features from the raw input.
-Deep learning architectures have been applied to fields including computer vision, natural language processing, image analysis, etc.3
+Deep learning is a subset of ML that uses layers to progressively extract higher level features from the raw input.
+DL architectures have been applied to computer vision, natural language processing, image analysis, and more.2

 Machine learning lifecycle is a multi phase process to obtain the power of large volumes and variety of data, abundant compute, and open source machine learning tools to build intelligent applications.

-At a high level, there are three steps in the lifecycle:
+At a high level, there are four steps in the lifecycle:

-Data scientists are primarily responsible for ML modelling to ensure the selected ML model continues to provide the highest prediction accuracy.
+Data scientists are primarily responsible for ML modeling to ensure the selected ML model continues to provide the highest prediction accuracy.